silentorb/marloth-story/books/fairytale/part4.md

 "Well they're not against me.
 I'm as odd as they get."

-"I like your thinking." said the raven.
+The raven snorted in spite of himself.

 "Who is this Jakob Damond you speak of?" asked Mr. Mosspuddle.

 "The toymaker." said James.

-"The Toymaker!" cried the raven.
-"That is what he calls himself, but that is a gross misnomer!
-The *'Toymaker'* doesn't make anything.
-He can't!
-Despite his imaginative appearance, he is the most uncreative person in existence!
-All he does is steals other people's creations, curses them, and then sells them to clueless people he wants to control!
-Look around us!
-We have already passed several toyshops, all of them closed.
-They were driven out of business because they had no more merchandise to sell!"
+The raven shook his head.
+"That title is a charade.
+The more I have learned of this place, the more I have seen how the toymaker doesn't make anything.
+He steals existing creations, curses them, and then sells them to clueless people he wants to control.
+We have already passed several toyshops along this street, and all of them were shuttered.
+They were driven out of business because they had no more merchandise to sell."

-"Fugue was not made in any toyshop, and he was never stolen by any toymaker." said James.
-"He was made by children.
+"I've seen some of those toys, but Fugue is different. said James.
+"Fugue was not made in any toyshop, and he was never stolen by any toymaker.
+He was made by children.
 Real, live children.
 Fugue is one of the good guys."

 The raven looked back at Fugue.
 "Very well.
 Maybe you aren't an agent of